Leaky Gut Syndrome

 Leaky Gut Treatment

-Since the symptoms for leaky gut syndrome vary so widely and since scientists are still studying the disease, there is no firm suggested course of treatment.
+Since the symptoms of leaky gut syndrome vary so widely and since scientists are still studying the disease, there is no firm suggested course of treatment.
 Many doctors recommend lifestyle changes – especially an improved diet and stress reduction – to help reduce the symptoms that patients may face.
 A better diet and stress relief can also help reduce the inflammation that both causes leaky gut and results from it.
 If there is a condition related to the leaky gut, such as celiac disease, treating that condition can help provide some relief.